contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `terminal_size`
-`terminal_size`: configuration option allows you to specify the initial size of the terminal window in terms of the number of columns and lines.
+ configuration option allows you to specify the initial size of the terminal window in terms of the number of columns and lines.
 ``` yaml
 profiles:
   profile_name: